daveograham/Animina/README.md

 Copy Qt.py to the ../20xx/scripts folder

+Your folder should look like this:

+../scripts/Qt.py
+../scripts/animina/__init__.py
+../scripts/animina/animinaUI.py
+../scripts/animina/animinaLibrary.py
+../scripts/animina/helpDialog.py
+../scripts/animina/Animina_small.jpg

-Run these two lines in the script editor or add to a custom shelf button:
+In Maya, run these two lines in the script editor or add to a custom shelf button:

 --------------------------------